 Laser Mechanisms of Action in Alameda, CA

 Laser therapy, or “photobiomodulation”, has been used effectively and safely for decades now.
 Not only that, but there are over 4000 studies that have been performed and published with positive outcomes from using photobiomodulation.
+There are more than a dozen FDA approvals for this therapy and has been used for 40 years in a medical setting.
 Below we will briefly describe the mechanisms involved that have been demonstrated through published research:

 - Enhancement of ATP production and synthesis